Spectral Conditions for the Ingleton Inequality: Introduction

-We focus on pairs of random variables $(X,Y)$ that are regular in the following sense: the pair $(X,Y)$ is uniformly distributed on the support of its joint distribution, and the marginals $X$ and $Y$ are uniformly distributed on their respective supports.
-The properties of such a distribution are therefore fully determined by the combinatorial structure of its support.
-It is convenient to represent this structure as a biregular bipartite graph.
-Specifically, let $\Xsf$ and $\Ysf$ denote the supports of $X$ and $Y$, respectively, and let $\Esf \subseteq \Xsf \times \Ysf$ be the support of the joint distribution $(X,Y)$.
-Sampling a value of $(X,Y)$ then corresponds to choosing an edge uniformly at random from this graph, with $X$ and $Y$ given by the left and right endpoints of the chosen edge, respectively.
-For such distributions, the entropy values correspond directly to the cardinalities of the supports:
+We focus on pairs of random variables $(X,Y)$ that are regular in the following sense: $(X,Y)$ is uniformly distributed on its joint support, and the marginals $X$ and $Y$ are uniformly distributed on their respective supports.
+The properties of such a distribution are therefore fully determined by the combinatorial structure of the support.
+It is convenient to represent this support as a biregular bipartite graph $\Gsf$, which we call the \emph{support} of the pair $(X,Y)$.
+Specifically, let $\Xsf$ and $\Ysf$ denote the supports of $X$ and $Y$, respectively, and let $\Esf \subseteq \Xsf \times \Ysf$ be the support of the joint distribution.
+Sampling $(X,Y)$ then amounts to choosing an edge uniformly at random from the biregular bipartite graph $\Gsf=(\Xsf\sqcup\Ysf,\Esf)$, with $X$ and $Y$ being the left and right endpoints of this edge.
+For such distributions, entropies are given by the support sizes: